Ethics code: IR.IAU.SARI.REC.1400.083

 Background and Aim: Autism spectrum disorder (ASD) is recognized as a major challenge in the development and enhancement of children's communication skills.
 The present study aimed to compare the effectiveness of two play-therapy methods, Floortime and the Sunrise program, on improving the communication skills of children with this disorder.

-Results: The results showed that both Floortime and the Sunrise program had a positive and significant effect on improving the communication skills of children with ASD, and a significant difference was observed in the effectiveness of the two methods.
-In other words, both interventions were superior to the control group, and there was a statistically significant difference between the two therapeutic methods, indicating variation in their degrees of effectiveness.
+Results: The findings showed that both Floortime and Sunrise methods had a positive and significant effect on improving the communication skills of children with autism spectrum disorder, and a significant difference was observed in the effectiveness of the two methods, indicating a difference in their effectiveness.
+In other words, the effect of Floortime play therapy on communication skills was greater.

 Discussion: These results suggest that both methods can be employed as effective interventions in communication rehabilitation programs for children with ASD.
 The present study faced limitations such as a relatively small sample size and the use of convenience sampling, which limit the generalizability of the findings.
 It is recommended that future research use larger samples and random sampling methods and examine varied durations and intensities of the interventions to determine the long-term effects of both methods.
 Conducting multi-center and combined studies is also recommended.